TABLE OF CONTENTS

 Thus, in the case of an application for legal aid submitted by a citizen from another Member State for an action in which the Portuguese courts have jurisdiction, legal aid comprises the costs of translation, interpretation and travel expenses of persons who are to appear in Court when their presence is required and/or the Court considers that they could not otherwise be heard.

-In the case of an application for legal aid requested by a Portuguese citizen in order to bring an action for which the courts of another Member State have jurisdiction, legal aid covers the pre-litigation support until the proceedings have been instituted in another Member State, and the costs of translating the requirements and other documents.
+In the case of an application for legal aid requested by a Portuguese citizen in order to bring an action for which the courts of another Member State have jurisdiction, legal aid covers the pre-litigation support, until the proceedings have been instituted in another Member State, and the costs of translating the requirements and other documents.

 If the recipient of legal aid loses the action, the system for reimbursing advance payments and expenses paid by the successful party is the same for all categories of individual beneficiaries indicated above, without discrimination between them.

-However, rules exist in national law that provide less extensive legal aid than that provided for in chapter V of the Regulation and therefore must be supplemented by this.
+However, rules exist in national law that provide less extensive legal aid than that provided for in Chapter V of the Regulation and therefore must be supplemented by this.

-Internally, minors are exempt from fees when they are represented by the Public Prosecutor or by a court-appointed lawyer.
+In Portugal, minors are exempt from fees when they are represented by the Public Prosecutor or by a court-appointed lawyer.